 - Difficulty hearing in background noise.
 Early hearing loss is often most noticeable while listening in background noise.

-If you have any doubts, talk to the prescribing physician to discuss the risks associated with the use of PDE-5i.
-And become your own best advocate for healthy hearing.
+If you have any doubts, talk to the prescribing physician to discuss the risks associated with the use of a PDE-5i.
+And become your own best advocate for healthy hearing by discussing any hearing loss you think you might be experiencing with a hearing healthcare professional.